ReboundQ3/Rebound-Station/CONTRIBUTING.md

 # LateStation Contributing Guidelines

-LateStation is a custom-content fork of [Space Station 14](https://github.com/space-wizards/space-station-14), built to extend and reshape the game with our own mechanics, assets, and content (all in due time).
+LateStation is a custom-content fork of Space Station 14 (https://github.com/space-wizards/space-station-14), built to extend and reshape the game with our own mechanics, assets, and content (all in due time).

 We follow upstream's PR guidelines: https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html